xpack-3rd-party/boost-ut-xpack/README.md

 ## Maintainer info

-This page is addressed to developers who plan to include this package into their own projects.
+This page is addressed to developers who plan to include this source library into their own projects.

 For maintainer info, please see the [README-MAINTAINER-XPACK](README-MAINTAINER-XPACK.md) file.